strawtype/dash-sunpower/README.md

   - see above

 2. **Ensure InfluxDB is Running & Collecting Data**<br>
 (This setup relies on InfluxDB v1.xx to store SunPower production data.
-If already setup skip to: **Optional**.)
+If already setup, skip to: **Optional**.)
   - Install the InfluxDB Home Assistant add-on here: [Install InfluxDB](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_influxdb&repository_url=https%3A%2F%2Fgithub.com%2Fhassio-addons%2Frepository).
 If setting up InfluxDB for the first time, historical data starts from now onward.
   - Create at least 1 new user with **read/write** access to the "homeassistant" database. (e.g., `homeassistant`).
   - See the included **configuration.yaml** for a sample **INFLUXDB** configuration.
 Add to it your own configuration.yaml
-     - Save the new username and password in secrets.yaml as
+     - Save the new username and password in `secrets.yaml` as
      ```
      influxdb_user: homeassistant
      influxdb_pass: yourpassword